What are Household Hazardous Wastes Found in Homes?

 Your community, with funding assistance from NH Department of Environmental Services (DES), pays for this event.

-The State of New Hampshire Household Hazardous Waste Collection Events are scheduled between July 1, 2013 and June 30, 2014: http://des.nh.gov/organization/commissioner/p2au/pps/hhwp/documents/hhw_collections.pdf
+The State of New Hampshire Household Hazardous Waste Collection Events are scheduled in many communities throughout the year.
+Please visit http://des.nh.gov/organization/commissioner/p2au/pps/hhwp/index.htmto find collection dates in your area.

 All dates and times scheduled are subject to change so be sure to confirm the date and time by calling the contact number listed for your town.
 Remember, there are limits on what you can bring and how much.
 For complete information, you should receive a mailing from your municipality.